How did you get started in the water treatment industry? Where did you begin?

 Which industry or segment is your core focus?
 What excites you most about this industry?

 And the exciting part: since Oil & Gas onshore is upstream mainly, there is a lot of advancement happening because the oil dynamics are changing, like the way the oil is pulled out of the reservoir.
 A lot of development and innovation is happening.
 It is a good place to be in in the water industry.
 I think we can contribute a lot in that segment, and be part of the innovation.
-We can support companies, some of the leading companies, in their endeavor in how to optimise the production of oil, exploration and production.
+We can support companies, some of the leading companies, in their endeavor in how to optimise the exploration and production of oil.
 For food & beverage and process industry, I am talking about recycle & reuse.

 The most exciting part of both segments combined is that there is an opportunity to provide a solution.
 And that gives an immense satisfaction.
 As opposed to simply competing for a competitive tender after it comes out and win the job.
 Instead, if you are able to work with your customers from a very early stage, provide them a solution.
 This is the most satisfying for me.